Medlow Bath railway station: Island platform (1902)

 A typical island platform running north–south, with the buildings located approximately at the centre.
 The platform is brick faced with a concrete deck and asphalt finish.
 Two raised round shaped slabs are located to the south of the station building probably for access to the services below the platform.
 A number of garden beds along the axis of the platform enhance the setting of the station.
 Modern platform furniture including light fittings, signage, timber bench seating and aluminium palisade fencing at both ends of the platform are other features along the platform.

 Footbridge (1901, 1994)

 A standard concrete slab structure supported on original brick abutments and two steel trestles with new stairs to the platform and bridge with new concrete deck over the tracks spanning between the Great Western Highway and Railway Parade.
 The footbridge marks the northern end of the station.
 A concrete level crossing with relatively new fabric is also located on the southern end of the station.
 1994 metal balustrades provides safety along the edges of the stairs and the bridge.

 Moveable items

 Two timber bench style seats in the waiting room.

 Condition

-As at 3 December 2008, the condition was assessed as follows:
+As of 3 December 2008, the condition was assessed as follows: